Lions Gate Hospital

 Lions Gate Hospital (LGH) is a 268-bed medical facility located in North Vancouver, British Columbia.
 The hospital is part of and operated by Vancouver Coastal Health (VCH), the regional health authority for the North Shore.

-Overview
+History

-The hospital formally opened on 22 April 1961.
+The hospital formally opened on April 22, 1961.

 Opened in 2014, the Greta and Robert H.N.
 Ho Psychiatry and Education Centre (HOpe Centre) provides mental health services both at the hospital and in outpatient clinics.
-It is the fourth busiest hospital in Vancouver, and one of only five neurosurgery centres in British Columbia proper.
+It is the fourth busiest hospital in Greater Vancouver, and one of only five neurosurgery centres in British Columbia proper.